jsoconno/terraform-testing/README.md

 * **Microsoft Graph**
   * User.Read

-The details about your tenant and service principal should be updated in the `build/terraform.tfvars` file under the `devops-module-testing` folder.
+The details about your tenant and service principal should be updated in the `build/terraform.tfvars` file.

 ## Repo Structure
-All code for this example can be found in the [devops-module-testing](devops-module-testing/README.md) folder.
-This folder represents the root of your module repository.
-Here is the structure:
+Below is an overview of the structure of this repo.

 ```
 module-root